Je suis le seigneur du château

 Je suis le seigneur du château (English: I'm the King of the Castle) is a 1989 French drama film, directed by Régis Wargnier, loosely based on the 1970 novel I'm the King of the Castle by the English writer Susan Hill.

 Plot

-The film stars Régis Arpin as 10-year-old Thomas, the son of a millionaire.
-Together, they live a fairly isolated existence, in a mansion in rural France.
+The film stars Régis Arpin as 10-year-old Thomas.
+He lives with his millionaire father a fairly isolated live in a mansion in rural France.
 His father (Jean Rochefort) hires a woman (Dominique Blanc), whose husband has been reported missing in the First Indochina War, to take care of things while he is away.
-The maid's son, Charles (David Behar) moves in as well, and the two parents hope that the two can become friends; they become enemies immediately after meeting each other.
+The maid's son, Charles (David Behar) moves in as well, and the two parents hope that the two can become friends; instead they become enemies immediately.
 Once their parents fall in love, Thomas decides to make Charles, whom he views as an "invader", as miserable as possible.

-Je suis le seigneur du château might be compared by some to the Macaulay Culkin film The Good Son, with its similar storyline.
-However, whereas Culkin's character is psychotic, Arpin's character's actions attempt to serve a purpose.
-The movie was recently repacked with La Femme de ma vie in a 2-DVD set.